fadden/ciderpress/README.md

 CiderPress was initially sold by faddenSoft, LLC as a shareware product, starting in March 2003.
 In March 2007, the program was released as open source under the BSD license.
+A "refresh" to modernize the code was done in January 2015.

 Why Bother?
 -----------